kennethreitz/responder/docs/source/index.rst

 Future Ideas
 ------------

-- Cooke-based sessions are currently an afterthrought, as this is an API framework, but websites are APIs too.
+- Cookie-based sessions are currently an afterthrought, as this is an API framework, but websites are APIs too.
-- Potentially support ASGI instead of WSGI.
-Will the tradeoffs be worth it?
-This is a question to ask.
-Procedural code works well for 90% use cases.
 - If frontend websites are supported, provide an official way to run webpack.